cstpdk/do-coreos/README.md

 1. Add Digital Ocean ssh key id to .do-key

-1. To get a coreos tokens run
+1. If you already have a cluster, then put your coreos token in .coreos-token, otherwise make will create it

+1. Run
 	> make

 1. Run